ksylvan/Zoom_OPM/README.md

 ### Known Issues

 The script assumes that the Zoom app is installed.
-If the Zoom app is not running, the script will start the Zoom app and create a dialog box prompting the user to start a meeting.
+If the Zoom app is not running, the script will start the Zoom app and log a message on the console, prompting the user to start a meeting.

 ### Future Enhancements